renatehauseruzh/rev-resp-sentalign/README.md

       -h, --help                show this help message and exit --gs_file GS_FILE         path to the double annotated gold standard --metric {cohens-k,agr}   the metric to compute the IAA

+## Results
+For the n-gram based appraoch, the settings with n=4/th=0.12, n=5/th=0.08, and n=6/th=0.06 yield the best results.
+For the approach using sentence embeddings, for both models a threshold of 0.4 is most beneficial.
+All these five candidates perform similarly well.